gijswijs/phd_thesis_markdown/source/12_significance_of_study.md

 Source: Bank Negara - Policy document on Anti-Money Laundering and Counter Financing of Terrorism (AML/CFT) – Digital Currencies (Sector 6)

 The above quotes from Bank Negara give a backdrop to the significance of this study.
-The results should provide more transparency in the use of digital currencies by supplying new techniques for analyzing the blockchain and PCN especially.
-Assess the risks involved in dealing with digital currencies through these newly implemented second layer solutions.
-Lastly, the results of this study could be beneficial in due-diligence of reporting institutions by scrutinizing and screening blockchain and PCN transactions.
+The results should provide more transparency in the use of digital currencies by supplying new techniques for analyzing the blockchain and Lightning Network especially.
+Assess the risks involved in dealing with digital currencies through LN.
+Lastly, the results of this study could be beneficial in due-diligence of reporting institutions by scrutinizing and screening Bitcoin blockchain and LN transactions.